EPISODE 108, “Whiteout”

-Episode 1: Local radio DJ Simon Itani survives a run-in with a shadowy gunman as a mysterious blackout rocks the isolated community of Berlin, New Hampshire.
+Local radio DJ Simon Itani survives a run-in with a shadowy gunman as a mysterious blackout rocks his isolated community.

 “Like everyone else, I’m tethered to technology, and I often think about the effect it’s having on the wiring of our brains and our real-world communities.
 I also wonder what would happen if all of the gadgets that we’ve become so dependent on were to suddenly become inaccessible.